jeremyandrews/netgrasp/README.md

     o multiple MAC addresses associated with a single IP address o destination/source IP of 0.0.0.0, or other invalid IPs o https://en.wikipedia.org/wiki/Reserved_IP_addresses)
+ - Add semi-active and active modes o semi-active pro-actively pings devices that haven't been seen a while, to determine if they've really gone offline (and to more quickly identify a device that's no longer on the network) o active pro-actively pings the entire network semi-regularly to quickly identify devices that we may not otherwise see via passive scanning devices
  - Support listening on multiple interfaces
  - Add cross-platform UI for configuration, alerting, and ongoing network monitoring